HeyTea expansion POS-less payment or test

 The PR Narrative said HEYTEA was embracing « unified commerce », and « scaling internationally with cutting-edge payment tech », but in reality, HEYTEA has 3,400+ stores in China and operates their platform to sell their product.

-However locations overseas are not numerous.
-HeyTea expanded in hotspots for Chinese communities.
-On 8 countries, Adyen has four countries, 26 outlets and Checkout six countries, totalling 39 locations.
+However, locations overseas are not numerous.
+HeyTea expanded into hotspots for Chinese communities.
+In 8 countries, Adyen has announced in PR four countries and Checkout six countries.
 The impact is limited, and so is the expansion of HeyTea.

 The real story isn’t about payment innovation; it’s about cost efficiency, multi-acquiring strategies, and navigating the outdated world of Western payments to test and try for a new form of commerce.